 After targeting content marketing strategies as described above, you have to determine formats and platforms most likely to attract the type of attention you need.
 Research helps at the beginning, but an organized system of A/B testing, data analytics, and experimentation also helps fuel your final decisions.

 Focus on Quality Over Quantity, But Post Frequently, Too

 Remember those millions of new pieces of content mentioned in the first paragraph?
 Since most of them never get any attention, there must be something wrong with them.
-When a business focuses on quantity alone in their content marketingplan, they failed to have any articles, social media posts, videos, or other pieces of content that truly engage the people that matter.
-In order to do so, focus on delivering high-quality, interesting, entertaining, and valuable content instead.
+When a business focuses on quantity alone in its content marketing plan, they failed to have any articles, social media posts, videos, or other pieces of content that genuinely engage the people that matter.
+To do so, focus on delivering high-quality, engaging, entertaining, and valuable content instead.

 Create a Reliable Content Marketing Schedule or Calendar

 If you create quality content, your audience wants to know when more will show up.
 Top bloggers, YouTube stars, and social media influencers have regular schedules that people can rely on.
 If your targets know that they will get a new informational blog post from you every Tuesday at noon, they will show up to see what you have to say.
 If your subscribers expect the latest video on Monday and Saturday, and you fail to deliver, they will stop visiting your channel and move on to someone who gives them the content they want.

 Effective content marketing strategies involve organization and expectation management.
 Not only are you providing the textual, video, or audio the people want, you are also clearly demonstrating that they can rely on you.
 Building trust like that with a simple content marketing schedule benefits your business overall.